martinelson/cse6242_project_analytics/README.md

 * Hover over different community areas to see the predicted revenue, tip and COVID-19 effect.

+### Folder Structure

+├── CODE
+│   ├── D3_Dashboard          # The final version of the project web interface (d3 implementation with the predicted data) │   └── Project_Code          # All the code base used to acquire, clean and process the data in addition to d3 data tanformation using python)
+├── DOC
+│   ├── team150report.pdf     # Final project writeup
+│   └── team150poster.pdf     # Final project poster
+└── README.txt

+## Project Implementation

 ### Data preparation
 Data_Prep folder has ipynb code to extract the data using API & generate aggregated results, Spark code to generate aggregated results directly from uploaded CSV and cleansed and aggregated output datafile to be used by model.